Qeshm Island: Economy

 Fishing is a leading occupation practiced by the inhabitants of the island.
 On what little cultivated land there is, dates and melons are grown.
 Salt is mined on the southeastern coast.
 Qeshm is famous for its wide range of ecotourist attractions such as the Hara marine forests.
 According to environmentalists, about 1.5% of the world birds and 25% of Iran's native birds annually migrate to the forests, which are the first national geo park in Iran.
-An ancient Portuguese fort, historic mosques, the Seyyed Mozaffar and Bibi Maryam shrines, and various ponds and mangrove forests are among the tourism attractions in the island, which lays across the azure waters of the Persian Gulf.
+An early modern-era Portuguese fort, historic mosques, the Seyyed Mozaffar and Bibi Maryam shrines, and various ponds and mangrove forests are among the tourism attractions in the island, which lays across the azure waters of the Persian Gulf.
 Several domes, salty caves, the preserved area in Shibderaz Village where Hawksbill turtles hatch, as well as numerous docks and wharfs are among the tourist potentials of the island.
 The Nazz Islands are located at the south wing of Qeshm Island.
 Oysters, corals, colorful fishes and sea birds in these islands attract many tourists.
 It is possible to walk toward the island on soft and wet gravel through a gravel connection way between these islands and Qeshm at the time of the ebb.

 In the 1st ten-year plan, in note 19, the law provided for the creation of free trade zones and three locations were identified as such in the year 1991.
 They were Kish Island, Qeshm Island and Chabahar.
 In the year 1369 in the Iranian Solar Hijri calendar, equivalent to 1991 in the Gregorian calendar, the island was transformed into a "Trade and Industrial Free Area" with the goal of creating the largest Free Area between Europe and the Far East.
 To that end, Qeshm Island was granted considerable leeway to set its own policies, independent of the central government, which had often been seen as an impediment to growth in many sectors of the economy.
 However, the Island retains the advantages associated with its connection to the mainland, including the rights to explore and develop oil and gas opportunities.